Do you know How to Get Rid of Spider Mites affecting your outdoor and indoor plants? Here’re the most effective ways to kill spider mites in no time.

 8. Keep Weeds in Check

 Not only the rooted weeds but you should also need to remove the debris from the garden.
-It includes plant stems, fallen leaves, and any other part of the plant body.
+It includes plant stems, fallen leaves, and other parts of the plant body.

 9. Encourage Preying Insects

 Some natural enemies of spider mites are ladybugs, lacewing larvae, and predacious thrips.
-But due to the use of chemical pesticides, the population of such common insects decreases drastically.
-So, to sustain the predator-prey cycle and keep mites population in check, stop using pesticides excessively.
-Carbaryl, malathion, and imidacloprid are among such harmful pesticides that you should steer clear of.
+But due to chemical pesticides, the population of such common insects decreases drastically.
+So, stop using pesticides excessively to sustain the predator-prey cycle and keep the mites population in check.
+It is a sustainable remedy to get rid of spider mites.

-Treating With Chemicals
+Treating Spider Mites With Chemicals

-1. Apply Rubbing Alcohol
+11. Apply Rubbing Alcohol

-2. Use Proprietary Product
+12. Use Proprietary Product

 There are many proprietary products available in the market which are very effective against mites.
-Dienochlor, dicofol, azocyclotin, fenbutatin, bromopropylate are some of the chemicals which constitute such products.
+Dienochlor, dicofol, azocyclotin, fenbutatin, and bromopropylate are some of the chemicals which constitute such products.

-3. Using Liquid Sulfur
+13. Using Liquid Sulfur

 Sulfur is another effective remedy for spider mites, and it is used in its liquid form.
 The powdered sulfur will also work, but it can harm you if it gets into your eyes or if you breathe it in from the air.

-Caveat: Do not use liquid sulfur in hot weather, if the temperature is 90 F (32 C) or above as it may burn the leaves.
+Caveat: Do not use liquid sulfur in hot weather if the temperature is 90°F (32°C) or above, as it may burn the leaves.